Through Relief ministries, we provide aid to our neighbors from the immediate effects of poverty.

 The EMM program provides paid, temporary part-time jobs at Helping Hands in our warehouse, Laura Mae's Resale shop, and janitorial service.
 While working at Helping Hands, participants also meet with staff weekly to work on their resumes, receive assistance with their job searches, hone their interview skills, and receive help identifying and overcoming obstacles to employment.
 After 3-6 months, participants who successfully graduate from the program are able to rely on Helping Hands for a favorable job reference.

-Please note the Employment Mentoring Ministry is being re-designed and will restart later this year.
+The Employment Mentoring Ministry is being re-designed and will restart at a future date.

 Project Apple Tree